 I think the Be Our Guest restaurant can tend to get somewhat of a bad rap and has gotten a bad review or two, but we’ve never had a poor experience dining at Beast’s castle, whether it’s the food or the service.
 Yes, I think it is overpriced, but again you have to think about where you are – you’re in Magic Kingdom inside the Beast’s castle.
 It’s part experience, part food.

-If you enjoyed this review of Be Our Guest breakfast, be sure to check out our other Disney restaurant reviews such as our Geyser Point Bar & Grill Review.
+If you enjoyed this review of Be Our Guest breakfast review, be sure to check out our other Disney World restaurant reviews such as our Geyser Point Bar & Grill Review.
 Also, don’t forget to follow us on social media and listen to our podcasts on the Capture the Magic podcast network.